 - 8.1 Indemnification: To the extent authorized by law, the UTILITY and STATE shall indemnify and hold harmless one another and their employees and/or officers from and shall process and defend at its own expense any and all claims, demands, suits at law or equity, actions, penalties, losses, damages (both to persons and/or property), or costs, of whatsoever kind or nature, brought against the one Party arising out of, in connection with, or incident to the other Party's performance or failure to perform any aspect of this Agreement, provided, however, that if such claims are caused by or result from the concurrent negligence of (a) the UTILITY and (b) the STATE, their respective employees and/or officers, or involves those actions covered by RCW 4.24.115, this indemnity provision shall be valid and enforceable only to the extent of the negligence of the UTILITY or STATE, and provided further, that nothing herein shall require the UTILITY or STATE to hold harmless or defend the other or its employees and/or officers from any claims arising from that Party's sole negligence or that of its employees and/or officers.
 The terms of this section shall survive the termination of this Agreement. - 8.2 Disputes: If a dispute occurs between the UTILITY and the STATE at any time during the prosecution of the Work, the Parties agree to negotiate at the management level to resolve any issues.
 Should such negotiations fail to produce a satisfactory resolution, the Parties agree to enter into arbitration and/or mediation before proceeding to any other legal remedy.
 Each Party shall be responsible for its own fees and costs.
-The Parties agree to equally share the cost of a mediator or arbiter. - 8.3 Venue: In the event that either Party to this Agreement deems it necessary to institute legal action or proceedings to enforce any right or obligation under this Agreement, the Parties agree that any such action or proceedings shall be brought in the superior court situated in County, Washington, unless the filing in County conflicts with the provisions of RCW 47.28.120.
-Further, the Parties agree that each shall be responsible for its own attorneys fees and costs.
+The Parties agree to equally share the cost of a mediator or arbiter. - 8.3 Venue: In the event that either Party deems it necessary to institute legal action or proceedings to enforce any right or obligation under this Agreement, the Parties hereto agree that any such action or proceedings shall be brought in the superior court situated in Thurston County, Washington.
+Each Party shall be responsible for its own attorney's fees and costs.